nbagwan/SHIFTS/README.md

 **SHIFTS** is a program made in the Jesus Vazquez Cardiovascular Proteomics Lab at Centro Nacional de Investigaciones Cardiovasculares (CNIC), for high throughput PTM (Post translation modifications) processing
 SHIFTS identifies peaks in the Delta Mass distribution, assigns PSM to peaks and calculates FDR for peptide identification.
-SHIFTS is developed in python programming language as command line tool and its works with cometPTM produced ì.txtî files.
+SHIFTS is developed in python programming language as command line tool and its works with cometPTM produced ‚Äú.txt‚Äù files.

 ### Availability